loupeteam/FirstInitProg/README.md

 The included `FirstInitProg` task only contains init code, and should be deployed as the first task in TC1.

 # Installation
-To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install firstinitprogpkg`.
+To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install firstinitprog`.
 For more information about LPM, see https://loupeteam.github.io/LoupeDocs/tools/lpm.html.

 # Licensing